 Luckily I was able to be part of this medical rotation in the company of my best friend, Krystel.
 We both decided to choose AMO, and we now agree that it was a great decision.
 I consider that traveling to the U.S. with a friend from your medical school allows you to adapt to the new environment easier than when you do it alone, especially when you are out of your country for studies for the first time as we were, you will even learn about coexistence if you have not done it before in your country, in addition to that, you will save money by sharing household and food expenses.
 On our days off we enjoyed eating at different restaurants around the city, if you love steak, don’t forget to visit Mastro’s restaurant and ask for the New York strip steak medium rare.
 The food there is definitely a must!
 Can’t wait to be back in the U.S. for a similar, or even better, experience in the future.

 AMO and their team made it all possible.
 They are a group of friendly individuals and who were willing to help me with any questions or problems that arose during my rotation.
 Ashley, my AMO coach, was kind and careful.
 She made sure that the whole process was carried out correctly.
 We had a couple of fun meetings with AMO, where my friend, Krystel, and I connected with other students who also chose to do clinical experiences through AMO.

 Although my clinical experience ended early due to COVID-19 I would definitely choose AMO for another experience in the future.
 Thanks, AMO!

-Interested in participating in the same pediatric rotation as Jaime?
+Interested in participating in the specialty of pediatrics?